rlite/rlite/README.md

 | routing             | *                 | age-incr-intval    | Time interval (in seconds) between two consecutive increments of the age of LFDB entries. |
 | routing             | *                 | age-incr-max       | Maximum age (in seconds) allowed for an LFDB entry before being discarded. |

-This is an example of how to change the nack-wait-secs parameter of the distributed address allocation policy of a normal IPCP process
+This is an example of how to change the nack-wait parameter of the distributed address allocation policy of a normal IPCP process

-    # rlite-ctl dif-policy-param-mod n.DIF addralloc nack-wait-secs 4
+    # rlite-ctl dif-policy-param-mod n.DIF addralloc nack-wait 4

 This is an example how to enable reliable flows in the resource allocator